Ragarnoky/t0astergiveaway/README.md

 It's an easy process!
 \
 All you have to do is go to the website and follow the steps and enter!
+\
+Yeah dude this is dead.
+The person who won the toaster was me.
 ---------------------------------------------------------------------------------------
 Domain: https://vcxzakriya.github.io/t0astergiveaway
 \